difrancesco1/README-Generator1/read-me-files/README.md

     # Installation
     These programs need to be installed for the application to run:
-    You need to install npm and Node.js
+    You are reuired to have node.js installed and install npm

     # Usage
     The primary use of this application:
-    node index.js
+    The user is to follow the prompts so they can generate a README file for their project

     # License
       MIT